aimeertaylor/Pv3Rs/README.md

 - The main Pv3Rs function, `compute_posterior()`, could be used to estimate the probable cause of recurrent *P. falciparum* malaria by setting the prior probability of relapse to zero.
-However, for *P. falciparum* recurrent state inference, the current version of Pv3Rs is suboptimal: genotyping errors, which are not accounted for under the current Pv3Rs model, are liable to lead to the misclassification of recrudescence as relapse.
+However, the current version of Pv3Rs is suboptimal for *P. falciparum* recurrent state inference: genotyping errors, which are not accounted for under the current Pv3Rs model, are liable to lead to the misclassification of recrudescence as reinfection when relapse is suppressed.

 ### Notable assumptions:

-3) Relationship graphs compatible with a given state are equally likely *a priori*
+1) Relationship graphs compatible with a given sequence of recurrent states are equally likely *a priori*
-4) Perfect detection of alleles (no genotyping error)
+2) Perfect detection of alleles (no genotyping error)
 3) Perfect detection of parasites (problematic for low density clones)
-2) Perfect detection of episodes (requires active follow up)
+4) Perfect detection of episodes (requires active follow up)
-1) Mutually exclusive recurrent states (requires frequent follow up with treatment)
+5) Mutually exclusive recurrent states (requires frequent follow up with treatment)
-2) No within-host *de novo* mutations
+6) No within-host *de novo* mutations
-6) Parasite population is outbred
+7) Parasite population is outbred
-5) All siblings are regular siblings
+8) All siblings are regular siblings
     - Siblings are transitive (not true of some parent child-like sibling trios)
     - Siblings are independent (not true of meiotic siblings)
     - Siblings draw from at most two parents (not true of half-siblings)